 Take a look at how men and women shop impulsively:

 If you’re targeting impulsive men, you want to focus on products they could buy for their spouses.

 But if you’re targeting women, you should concentrate on items suitable for children.

-You’ll want to strategically place these items in your store or your website, but we’ll go into greater detail about that later.
+You’ll want to place these items in your store or your website strategically, but we’ll discuss that later.

 Not every product you sell should be marketed as an impulse buy.

 Some items are necessities.
 People will buy those regardless.